vista-art/fragmentcolor/docs/api/core/shader/shader.md

 - multiple push-constant roots are declared, or
 - the total push-constant size exceeds the device limit.

-### Notes

-In fallback mode, FragmentColor rewrites push constants into classic uniform buffers placed in a newly allocated bind group.
-In this case:

-- A bind group slot will be used by this fallback group (allocated as max existing group + 1).
-- There is no check for the max bind groups supported.
-- If you use push constants and many bind groups, very high group indices can exceed device limits.
-- Each push-constant root becomes one uniform buffer binding in the fallback group.
-- Currently, the fallback is applied for render pipelines; compute pipeline fallback may be added later.
+In fallback mode, push constants are rewritten as classic uniform buffers in a newly allocated bind group (one binding per push-constant root).
+The fallback group goes into the next free slot (`max_existing_group + 1`); FragmentColor does not check the device's `max_bind_groups` limit, so a shader that already uses many bind groups *and* push constants can exceed it.
+Render pipelines fall back today; compute pipeline fallback may follow.